Pelleted Diets, Veterinarians and the “Idiot Factor”

 Trusting the Pet Industry?

 After the Companion Parrot On-line Magazine issue with nutritional information and pellet ingredients in it was published, a reader e-mailed me.
 She stated that she had contacted one of the pelleted diet manufacturers and they had told her that their food had been tested for years on a group of parrots.
 She stated, “That is good enough for me.”
-And she wasn’t going to stop feeding their diet because of my information.
+She still says that I was very rude to her.
+I wasn't.
+I just was trying to tell her why feeding nothing but a pelleted diet for the lifetime of her parrot would most likely cause serious health problems and early death for her parrot.
+And she wasn’t going to stop feeding their diet because of my "biased" information.
 One of my responses would be for her to ask me what the best books on parrot behavior were.
 Of course, my answer would be the ones that I had written.
 This is not egotistical of me, why would I write information that I didn’t believe would be the best information available?
 The conference program I wrote about previously, each of the veterinarians and manufacturer’s representatives made it very clear that their product was by far the best on the market even though the most pushed one at that conference is, in my opinion, the worst because it is full of synthetic chemical nutrition, artificial food color, Menadione, and other ingredients I wouldn't feed to my outdoor squirrels.
 There is always a bias to push a product when people manufacture, represent or sell a product.
+I don't sell fresh veggies from the supermarket nor do I sell TOPS Organic Parrot Food, which is the only pellet I feed and recommend as a portion of the diet.

 A quote from Herbs for Pets by Mary L. Wulff-Tilford and Gregory L. Tilford

 “Many pet owners think that as long as an animal is getting a ration of premium brand food - one that is proclaimed to be a complete and balanced diet - then all of their pet’s nutritional needs are being met.
 After all, many state-of-the-art diets have been scientifically engineered to contain absolutely “everything that is required to maintain optimum health.”
 It says so right on the label, so it must be true, right?
 Wrong!
 The truth is, most commercial diet formulas are based on scientific averages that cannot serve the variable requirements of each and every animal.”
-I believe that this is truer of parrot diets than those for dogs and cats because we are talking about different species from different habitats on different continents not just different breeds.
+I believe that this is truer of parrot diets than those for dogs and cats because we are talking about different species from different habitats on different continents, not just different breeds.
+A varied, fresh food diet has a better chance to meet their needs than a highly processed, chemical-laden total diet.

 The Shocking Ingredients in Dog and Cat Foods